Vancouver Fire and Rescue Services

 Have your blood pressure checked at public health and safety awareness clinics conducted by professional firefighters.

-Register for our 90-minute workshop where professional firefighters teach practical fire protection, prevention, and safety tips as part of your fire safety plan.
+Register for our two-hour workshop where professional firefighters teach practical fire protection, prevention, and safety tips as part of your fire safety plan.